drmanhatin/drmanhatin.github.io/_posts/2022-4-25-cheap-and-easy-scraping-using-scrapy-docker-and-azure-container-instances.md

 Hi all,

-In this blog post I am going to show you how you can create a scraper using Python, Scrapy, Docker and deploy this solution to Azure Container Instances.

-Azure Container Instance is a service which you can use to easily run docker containers.
+In this blog post I am going to show you how you can create a scraper using Python, Scrapy and Docker.
+We will then deploy this solution to Azure Container Instances, which is a service which you can use to easily run docker containers.
 These instances are billed per second, so to save money we will configure the service to shut down after it has finished.
 What's also nice about ACI is that your outbound IP frequently changes, so this might save the need for using a proxy, and save some more money.
 Finally we will trigger the scraper to run every day using a Azure Logic App, and store all our data using CosmosDB (MongoDB API).
 The end result is a pretty cheap and simple scraper, which starts according to our schedule.

 ### Requirements
 - Python